-Waterloo Tech Highlights for September 2024
+Waterloo Tech Highlights for October 2024

 Our goal is to provide you with a monthly primer on significant news events from private Waterloo-based technology companies in 5 minutes or less.